moabualruz/rice-search/go-search/docs/01-architecture.md

         ┌─────▼─────┐
         │  Qdrant   │
         └───────────┘
+              ▲
+              │ gRPC/HTTP
+        ┌─────┴─────┐
+        │rice-search│
+        │   (CLI)   │
+        └───────────┘

+Binaries: 2 (server, client)
-Containers: 2 (rice-search, qdrant)
+Containers: 2 (server, qdrant)
 Memory: ~4GB
 ```

 ### Mode 2: Microservices

-> ⚠️ **NOT IMPLEMENTED**: Microservices mode is documented for future implementation.
-Currently only monolith mode with in-memory event bus is supported.
-Kafka/NATS/Redis bus implementations are not yet available.
+> ⚠️ **NOT IMPLEMENTED**: Microservices mode is documented for future consideration.
+Currently the architecture uses a **client-server monolith**:
+> - Server runs all services in one process (ML, Search, Index, Store)
+> - Client is separate binary for CLI access
+> - Communication via in-memory event bus (Go channels)
+>
+> True microservices (each service as separate binary with distributed bus) would require Kafka/NATS/Redis implementations which are not yet available.

-Separate binaries, distributed event bus.
+If implemented: Separate service binaries, distributed event bus.

 ```
 ┌───────┐  ┌───────┐  ┌───────┐  ┌───────┐